-3 Bricolage FIT Bricolage definition 3.1 Making do - Took action to solve problems (rather than questioning whether a workable solution could be found) 3.2 Combination of resources for new purposes - Combined existing resources in creating solutions × 3.3 Combination of resources for new purposes - Reused resources for purposes other than those for which they were originally designed × 3.4 The resources at hand - Used existing resources (rather than seeking resources from outside) $\checkmark$ Bricolage domains 3.5 Physical inputs - used forgotten, discarded, worn, or presumed "single-application" materials to create new solutions × 3.6 Labor inputs - involved customers, suppliers, and hangers-on in providing work on projects 3.7 Skills inputs - encouraged the use of amateur and self-taught skills that would otherwise go unapplied × 3.8 Institutional/regulatory environment - rejected the limitations of the environment.
-Worked around rules and standards $\sqrt{}$ Note: Adapted by the authors from Fisher (2012).
-Alignment/fit between case study data and behavior in each theory: √√ Strong fit. √ Evidence not so strong. × Behavior not aligned.

-with the natural cosmetics business to generate their major products.
+Bricolage FIT Bricolage definition Making do - Took action to solve problems (rather than questioning whether a workable solution could be found) $\sqrt{}$ Combination of resources for new purposes - Combined existing resources in creating solutions × Combination of resources for new purposes - Reused resources for purposes other than those for which they were originally designed × The resources at hand - Used existing resources (rather than seeking resources from outside) \checkmark Bricolage domains Physical inputs - used forgotten, discarded, worn, or presumed "single-application" materials to create new solutions × Labor inputs - involved customers, suppliers, and hangers-on in providing work on projects $\sqrt{}$ Skills inputs - encouraged the use of amateur and self-taught skills that would otherwise go unapplied × Institutional/regulatory environment - rejected the limitations of the environment.
+Worked around rules and standards $\sqrt{}$ Bricolage definition Making do - Took action to solve problems (rather than questioning whether a workable solution could be found) Combination of resources for new purposes - Combined existing resources in creating solutions Combination of resources for new purposes - Reused resources for purposes other than those for which they were originally designed The resources at hand - Used existing resources (rather than seeking resources from outside) Bricolage domains Physical inputs - used forgotten, discarded, worn, or presumed "single-application" materials to create new solutions Labor inputs - involved customers, suppliers, and hangers-on in providing work on projects Skills inputs - encouraged the use of amateur and self-taught skills that would otherwise go unapplied Institutional/regulatory environment - rejected the limitations with the natural cosmetics business to generate their major products.
 A clearer example of recombining the elements of the personal troves of closely knit trading partners as part of the bricolage process would be hard to find, aligned to Nelson and Lima (2020).